WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Proposed Method

 \subsection{Multi-domain Crossmodal Rearranging Fusion}

-Accurate multispectral pedestrian detection heavily relies on adaptive and effective multimodal fusion of RGB and infrared features.
+Multimodal fusion of different modalities is important for accurate multispectral pedestrian detection.
 In our framework, RGB features $\mathbf{I}_R^j$ in spatial domain and infrared features $\mathbf{I}_T^j$ in frequency domain have their own characteristic semantics in channel dimension.
-The simple amplification for numerically different features in existing approaches\cite{MBNet2020,tang2022piafusion,wang2022RISNet,zhang2023TripleNet} may ignore the potential semantic gap between those heterogeneous features of different spectra, and turns out to be nearly ineffective as demonstrated in Sec. \ref{Exp.ablation}.

-In spite of semantic diversity, there exists inherent spatial consistency cross multimodal feature maps due to the positional mapping correspondence of receptive fields in CNN.
-Inspired by this observation, we propose a novel fusion module named Crossmodal Rearranging Fusion (CMRF) as illustrated in Fig. \ref{Fig: CMRF}, which consists of three parts: Cross-domain Embedding (CE) layer, Crossmodal Spatial Alignment (CSA) layer, and Sementical Rearranging Fusion (SRF) layer.
-Firstly, CE layer narrows the semantic gap of multi-domain multispectral features.
-Then CSA layer spatially aligns them to maintain spatial consistency.
-At last, SRF layer aggregates relevant local regions shared by multispectral features to extract context-specific fusion features, and transfers these features as complementary information from one modality to another in corresponding local regions.
+The simple amplification for numerically different features in existing approaches \cite{MBNet2020,tang2022piafusion,wang2022RISNet,zhang2023TripleNet} may ignore the potential semantic gap between those heterogeneous features of different spectra, and turns out to be nearly ineffective as demonstrated in Sec. \ref{Exp.ablation}.
+In spite of semantic diversity, there exists inherent spatial consistency cross multimodal feature maps.
+In light of this, we propose a novel fusion module named Crossmodal Rearranging Fusion (CMRF).
+As illustrated in Fig. \ref{Fig. CMRF}, CMRF consists of three parts: Cross-domain Embedding (CE) layer, Crossmodal Spatial Alignment (CSA) layer, and Semantic Rearranging Fusion (SRF) layer.